Solutions overview

 Pair that with the fact that fraud is costing organizations an average of $4.5 million a year and it’s clear that you need to stay a step ahead.
 But what’s the most important indicator or factor to identify fraud?

 Well, a good fraud prevention strategy addresses the full range of factors that are available to you.
-So to help you out, we conducted research into the factors your peers are using to identify and stop bad actors.
+To help you out, we conducted research into the factors your peers are using to identify and stop bad actors.

 We surveyed merchants across the Retail, Travel & Hospitality, Digital Goods, Marketplace, and Subscription industries to get an idea of the different factors they track and which they believe are most important.